 On December 30, 1916, the Interstate Bridge opened to foot traffic due to bad weather and ice on the Columbia preventing the ferry from running.

 On January 24, 1917, a streetcar made a trial run over the new bridge.
 Streetcars had regular schedules between Vancouver and Portland, and continued until 1940 when asphalt was poured over the tracks.
+For the first 25 years (between 1907-1932), streetcars were the dominant mode of transit.

 This 1917 view of the bridge shows the earlier passenger ferry, shot from the Vancouver side.